longthanhta/cousera_IBM/README.md

 # cousera_IBM
-For exercising with Watson Studio
+For exercising with Watson Studio and IBM DB2